cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 Reproducibility
     The pipeline is fully automated.
 The same inputs and configuration will produce the same outputs.
 Reusability
-    The pipeline should be able to be re-used on similar data, preferably only requiring changes to a configuration file (Pipeline.ini).
+    The pipeline should be able to be re-used on similar data, preferably only requiring changes to a configuration file (pipeline.ini).
 Archivability
     Once finished, the whole project should be able to archived without too many major dependencies on external data.
 This should be a simple process and hence all project data should be self-contained.
 It should not involve going through various directories or databases to figure out which files and tables belong to a project or a project depends on.

 .. _defining_workflow-building:

-Building a Pipeline
+Building a pipeline
 -------------------

 The best way to build a pipeline is to start from an example.
 In the `cgat-developers <https://github.com/cgat-developers/>`_ repository we have a number of our production workflows in the `cgat-flow <https://github.com/cgat-developers/cgat-flow>`_ sub-repository.
-There are several pipelines available, however the easiest way to build your own pipeline is to use `pipeline_quickstart.py <https://github.com/cgat-developers/cgat-flow/blob/master/CGATPipelines/pipeline_quickstart.py>`_.
+There are several pipelines available, however the easiest way to build your own pipeline is to use `pipeline_quickstart.py <https://github.com/cgat-developers/cgat-flow/blob/master/CGATpipelines/pipeline_quickstart.py>`_.

 For a step by step tutorial on how to run the pipeline_quickstart.py pipeline please refer to our `tutorials <>`_.